Kyriosity/read-write/README+/.net/README+/a.review/cs-drawbacks.md

 However, arranging the code from some interfaces is rather cumbersome and restrictive, and shall be reserved for limited technical purposes (not multiinheritance design).

-Other peculiar and arbitrary alternatives are [extension methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods)<sup>:link:</sup> and dynamic composition (much facilitated with [Roslyn](https://weblog.west-wind.com/posts/2022/Jun/07/Runtime-CSharp-Code-Compilation-Revisited-for-Roslyn)<sup>:link:</sup>).
+Other peculiar and arbitrary alternatives are [extension methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods)<sup>:link:</sup> and dynamic composition (notably facilitated with [Roslyn](https://weblog.west-wind.com/posts/2022/Jun/07/Runtime-CSharp-Code-Compilation-Revisited-for-Roslyn)<sup>:link:</sup>).

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>I do object multi-inheritance for logic as destructive for single-responsibility but would like it for operational adornment: `ToString()`, `NotifyPropertyChanged`, `Compare` and similar.</sub>